Easily ANIMATE your EMOTE with keyframes!

 Remember that it must be a .png image with a transparent background

-Since your emote is entirely on a single layer, it will be necessary to separate the parts or elements that you want to move.
+Since your emote is entirely on a single layer, it will be necessary to separate the parts or elements you want to move.

 • How should I separate my emote?

-• The body goes on top of the arm, so that the arm can pass behind the head.
+• The body goes on top of the arm, so the arm can pass behind the head.

 • TIMELINE